drm/java-redis-client/README.md

 applying the correct casts in the correct context.

-Refer to the Redis documentation for the return types of all calls and `RedisTest` for some working examples.
+Refer to the Redis documentation for the return types of all calls and `nl.melp.redis.RedisTest` for some working examples.

 ## Pipelining
 The idea of pipelining is that you can keep writing commands without having